jjd9/depthai-experiments/gen2-kornia-depth-deprojection/README.md

 ## On Device Depth deprojection Demo
-This example shows how to perform depth repojection on device.
+This example shows how to perform depth reprojection on device.

 Note that the included model will only work for a 640x480 camera (and also used my camera' intrinsics), so you should probably update this file.
 I want to find a way to get this info to the network via some kind of host-device interaction.